jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerCardData/task.md

 Let's switch to the card model.
-Add a new interface `CardData` to the `jetbrains.kotlin.course.codenames.card` package.
+Add a new interface `CardData` to the `jetbrains.kotlin.course.codenames.card` package in the `CardModel.kt` file.

-Next, create a new class `WordCardData` in the same package to store words for this game.
+Next, create a new class `WordCardData` in the same package in the same file to store words for this game.
 The  `WordCardData` class should inherit from the `CardData` interface and have only one immutable field: `word: String`.